ibm-messaging/mq-container/docs/developer-config.md

 When you navigate to this page you may be presented with a security exception warning.
 This happens because, by default, the web console creates a self-signed certificate to use for the HTTPS operations.
 This certificate is not trusted by your browser and has an incorrect distinguished name.

 If you choose to accept the security warning, you will be presented with the login menu for the IBM MQ Web Console.
-The default login for the console is:
+The login for the console is:

 * **User:** admin
-* **Password:** No password by default.
-The password for the admin user must be specified using the `MQ_ADMIN_PASSWORD` environment variable.
+* **Password:** The password for the `admin` user must be specified using a secret, as described above.

 If you do not wish the web console to run, you can disable it by setting the environment variable `MQ_ENABLE_EMBEDDED_WEB_SERVER` to `false`.